Diane Wilkes: Rooting Yourself in Wisdom: Sage-ing the Tarot

 Jennifer Lucero-Earle is the creator of ArcanaDance™, a therapeutic practice designed to facilitate self-discovery, empowerment, transformation & healing through a fusion of tarot, guided movement & music.
 If tarot cards could dance, this is what they’d look like!
 A seasoned tarot reader of over 30 years, she also teaches dance and yoga, has a master’s degree in experiential health and healing, and is currently in training to become a somatic therapist.
 Jennifer’s workshops interweave tarot, somatic movement, and various trauma-informed healing arts.
 Proudly born in the Bronx NY as a first generation American born to a Puerto Rican mother and Argentinean father, she now calls Chapel Hill, NC her beloved Home.

 Diane Wilkes has been reading cards for others for over 50 years.
 She partnered with Arnell Ando on a limited-edition Majors Only Tarot deck, the Storyteller Tarot, writing the companion book.
 She assumed the role of webmistress of Michele’s Tarot Page, a foundational and popular website, renaming it Tarot Passages.
 Soon thereafter, she created the Jane Austen Tarot, published by Lo Scarabeo.
 In addition to teaching tarot and astrology and conducting tarot and astrology workshops for many years, Diane has organized and operated a tarot conference on the east coast for the last nine years.
 She maintains an active tarot and astrology practice.
 Her most recent publication is the Jane Austen Oracle, a collaboration with Carrie Paris.
 She is currently working on a new book, Journaling with the Tarot.

-Additionally, Diane is a Certified Tarot Grand Master.
+Additionally, Diane is a Certified Tarot Grand Master and Tarot Elder.